-One Act, Book Musical, Rated PG
+1 Act, Book Musical, Rated PG

-Original Broadway version
+Original Broadway Version (1990)

 Celebrate storytelling with this rousing Calypso-flavored tale of one small girl who finds love in a world of prejudice.

 From the TONY Award-winning songwriting team of Lynn Ahrens and Stephen Flaherty (Seussical, Ragtime) comes the Olivier Award-winning Once On This Island.
 This highly original and theatrical Caribbean adaptation of the popular fairy tale The Little Mermaid garnered eight TONY nominations for its Broadway run, including Best Musical, Book and Score.